Lean (drug)

 Lean or purple drank (known by numerous local and street names) is a polysubstance drink used as a recreational drug.
 It is prepared by mixing prescription-grade cough or cold syrup containing an opioid drug and an antihistamine drug with a soft drink and sometimes hard candy.
 The beverage originated in Houston as early as the 1960s and is popular in hip hop culture, especially within the Southern United States.
 Codeine/promethazine syrup is usually used to make lean, but other syrups are also used.

 Users of lean are at risk of addiction, and serious complications include respiratory depression, respiratory arrest, and cardiac arrest.
 Lean is especially dangerous when consumed with alcohol.

 Names

-The term lean refers to the tendency for users to have difficulty standing up straight while under the influence of the drug.
-"Purple drank" references its typically purple hue, as the cough syrups employed are often purple in color, and an African-American Vernacular English term for an alcoholic beverage or intoxicating drink.
-Other names include "syrup/sizzurp", "surp/zurp", "jelly", "Tussin/Tuss, "Barre", "Wock', "Act', "Texas tea", "mud", "dirty Sprite", and "tsikuni.
-In areas where lean had not yet been introduced, codeine-based cough syrup mixed with pills was called "juice and beans".
-Lean is also sometimes referred to by its color in slang, usually purple (or "purp), but can also be red, green, or yellow based on the ingredients used.
+The term lean refers to the tendency for users to have difficulty standing up straight and walking while under the influence of the drug.
+"Purple drank" references the mixture's typically purple hue, as the cough syrups employed are often purple in color, and the African-American Vernacular English term "drank" for an alcoholic beverage.
+Other names include "syrup/sizzurp", "surp/zurp", "jelly", "Tussin/Tuss, "Barre", "Wock", "Act", "Texas tea", "mud", "dirty Sprite", and "tsikuni.
+In areas where lean had not yet been introduced, codeine-based cough syrup mixed with antihistamine pills was called "juice and beans".
+Lean is also sometimes referred to by color in slang, usually purple (usually shortened to "purp"), but can also be red, green, or yellow based on the ingredients used.